IBM/fabric-postgres-wallet/README.md

 # Postgre SQL Database as a Fabric Wallet

 Security on the Hyperledger Fabric is enforced with digital signatures.
 All requests made to the fabric must be signed by users with appropriate enrolment certificates.
-Once user is enrolled, Node js application persist certificate in wallet for future usages.
+Once user is enrolled, Node js application persists certificate in wallet for future usages.

-Fabric Node SDKs provide default file system wallet for storing fabric certificate.
+There are four different types of wallet: File system, In-memory, Hardware Security Module (HSM) and CouchDB.
+Fabric SDK for Node.js provides default file-system wallet for storing fabric certificate.
 File system wallet stores user certificate in folders.
-This approach does not provide required security and flexibility to maintain certificate like generation of new certificate for enrolled users (if any modification to blockchain network) or unregistering user from blockchain.
-File system wallet also impact scalability as production projects grow.
+Fabric Node SDK also provides a way to configure wallet in Couch DB.

-Fabric Node SDK provides a way to store certificates in Couch DB but not in Postgres.
-There is not direct provision to store enrolment certificates to Postgres database.
+But what if an user wants to use Postgres DB instead of Couch DB?
+There is no direct provision to store enrolment certificates to Postgres database.
 Postgres database support SQL and NoSQL data storing and has strong community support.
-Postgres database provides more flexibility compared to Couch db.
-Also, PostgreSQL provides cost effective alternative.
-This pattern demonstrates how to use Postgre SQL db as Certificate Wallet using Nodejs SDK.
+This pattern demonstrates a methodology to use Postgre SQL DB as wallet using Fabric SDK for Node.js.

 At the end of this code pattern, users will understand - how to use postgre sql db as a fabric certificate wallet using node js SDK.